 I was drawn to study Art Therapy as a result of personal and professional experiences.
 I worked for a number of years as an adult educator.
 In this work, I learned about the impacts of trauma on one's whole self, including one's ability to learn, particularly in academic settings.
-I began to integrate music and art making into learning activities as a way to address some of these impacts, and began to train in Expressive Arts.
+I began to integrate music and art making into learning activities as a way to address some of these impacts and I began to train in Expressive Arts.

 Making art and music also helped me on my own pathway to whole-hearted wellness.
-Along the way, I reconnected with spirit - with myself, with others, and with something greater.
+Along the way, I reconnected with spirit - with myself, with others, with the earth, and with something greater.
 I value and make space for these connections in my life and work.
 I continue to participate in Art Therapy and other psychotherapy training and enjoy creating art and music in the company of others.

 Other training includes:

 - Grief Support (Taking Flight International)